rothavanathan/LHL-final-project/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command from within both client and server).
+Install all dependencies (using the `npm install` command from within both client and server).

-## Directory Structure
+## Directory Structure:

 ### Client